Claude Code project layout on macOS: a folder structure that survives 10 parallel sessions

-A directory layout, naming convention, and pane-routing strategy for running multiple Claude Code sessions on macOS without losing your place.
+A battle-tested directory layout, naming convention, and 4-pane workflow for running 3–10 Claude Code sessions in parallel without losing artifacts, prompts, or your place.
+Copy the structure, ship today.

 If you've tried to run three Claude Code sessions in parallel on a single Mac, you've hit the wall: not the model, not the rate limits — your own file system.
 The agent generates artifacts, you stash them somewhere, and within an hour you can't find the screenshot from session two or remember which prompts/ directory has the right system prompt for a code review pass.